gajrajgchouhan/CTF-writeups/UTCTF 2020/README.md

 ![](./images/1framescreen.png)

-I then searched for converting this audio signal back to it's Image form on google.
+I then searched for converting this audio signal back to it's image form on google.

 I found [this](https://ourcodeworld.com/articles/read/956/how-to-convert-decode-a-slow-scan-television-transmissions-sstv-audio-file-to-images-using-qsstv-in-ubuntu-18-04) to be a very good guide for it.
 The qsstv program will decode the audio and give us an image with the flag.